Wohops/Algo/README.md

 Algo
 ====

-Repo dedicated to my solutions of algorithmic problems such as the one from UVa Online Judge
+Repository dedicated to store my solutions of algorithmic problems such as the one from UVa Online Judge.